Isabela, Basilan

 It is also colloquially known as Isabela de Basilan to differentiate the city's name from the province of Isabela in Luzon.

 While administratively the island province of Basilan is part of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), Isabela, which previously served as its capital since the province's creation, itself is not part of this region, being placed instead under the Zamboanga Peninsula region.
 While the city is still regulated by the Basilan provincial government and provincial services are provided by Basilan, regional services are provided by the Zamboanga Peninsula regional government.
 The Philippine Statistics Authority lists Isabela as statistically independent from Basilan.
 This prompted the provincial government to transfer the capital to Lamitan.

-Institutionally, the military has played a major part in Isabela's and Basilan's volatile history, due to the ongoing conflicts borne out of the Moro Secessionist wars of the 1970s, and more recently, by Al Qaeda backed Islamic fundamentalist groups fomenting a running gun-battle with the Philippines' armed forces for more than a decade.
+Institutionally, the military has played a major part in Isabela's and Basilan's volatile history, due to the ongoing conflicts borne out of the Moro secessionist wars of the 1970s, and more recently, by Al-Qaeda backed Islamic fundamentalist groups fomenting a running gun-battle with the Armed Forces of the Philippines for more than a decade.

 Also exerting great influence in everyday life is the Roman Catholic Church and the Islamic mufti and imams, religious scholars and leaders who exercise a moral ascendancy over their respective groups.

 Trading and commerce are still predominantly in the hands of the East Asian (Hokkien Chinese), aided more so by a recent influx of immigrants from Taiwan and by Koreans as well.

 History

-Isabela's history is inadvertently inter-mingled with that of Basilan Island and the Sulu Archipelago, albeit culturally, Isabela is an extension of neighboring Zamboanga City.
+Isabela's history is inadvertently intermingled with that of Basilan Island and the Sulu Archipelago, albeit culturally, Isabela is an extension of neighboring Zamboanga City.

-Pre-Hispanic Pasangen
+Pre-Hispanic History

 Basilan's earliest settlers was traditionally believed to be the Orang Dampuans originating from the islands of Eastern Indonesia, who were the ancestors of the native Yakans.
 They are variously called the Orang Dyaks or the Tagihamas.

 The Yakans, an inland brave tribe, inhabited the Sulu Archipelago together with the indigenous Sama and Bajau before the Malayan Tausug from Sumatra and Borneo gained control of the area starting 300BCE-200BCE.

 Historians have scant knowledge of the pre-Spanish history of the indigenous Yakans, simply because they have had little contact with other ethnic groups.
-Basilan's nearness to Borneo led to the theory that the Yakan originated from the Dyak.
-Although it is fairly safe to say that Basilan's history is related to that of the Sulu archipelago, it is by no means right to suppose that Basilan's first inhabitants came from Indonesia.
+Basilan's nearness to Borneo led to the theory that the Yakan originated from the Dayak.
+Although it is fairly safe to say that Basilan's history is related to that of the Sulu Archipelago, it is by no means right to suppose that Basilan's first inhabitants came from Indonesia.